-- 20.2.1 The annual tuition fees for a Bachelor's degree programme for local and non-local students are listed in the Fees Schedule (Appendix I). - 20.2.2 A student may complete a study programme within a time frame shorter than the normative study period of four years. e.g. 3.5 years.
-However, the student is still required to pay full tuition fees due for the whole normative study period. - 20.2.3 The tuition fees are normally payable in two installments before the commencement of each semester.
-Students will receive a debit note with payment due date in due course. - 20.2.4 Students must pay their fees in full before the payment due date as shown on the debit note.
+- 20.2.1 The annual tuition fees for a Bachelor's degree programme for local and non-local students are listed in the Fees Schedule (P.156). - 20.2.2 A student may complete a study programme within a time frame shorter than the normative study period.
+However, the student is still required to pay full tuition fees due for the whole normative study period.

-- 20.2.5 First-year students are required to pay a deposit at the time of registration (which will be converted to form part of the first semester tuition fee) and the remaining tuition fee is required to be settled before the payment due date stipulated on the debit note.
-Failure to pay the above fees within the stipulated time period will imply that an applicant does not wish to accept an admission offer. - 20.2.6 All fees are subject to review on an annual basis, and the University reserves the right to revise the fees from time to time.
+- 20.2.3 Students should mind that they may not be able to receive government subsidies, e.g. NMTSS or SSSDP, if they complete a study programme within a time frame shorter than the normative study period as the subsidy is disbursed according to the actual study period and capped by the normal duration of study. - 20.2.4 The tuition fees are normally payable in two installments before the commencement of each semester.
+Students will receive a debit note with payment due date in due course. - 20.2.5 Students must pay their fees in full before the payment due date as shown on the debit note. - 20.2.6 Students admitted to HSUHK are required to pay a deposit at the time of registration (which will be converted to form part of the first semester tuition fee) and the remaining tuition fee is required to be settled before the payment due date stipulated on the debit note.
+Failure to pay the above fees within the stipulated time period will imply that an applicant does not wish to accept an admission offer. - 20.2.7 All fees are subject to review on an annual basis, and the University reserves the right to revise the fees from time to time.
 All fees are non-refundable and non-transferable unless otherwise stated.

-20.2.7 Deferred Payment of Tuition Fees
+20.2.8 Deferred Payment of Tuition Fees

-- 20.2.7.1 Students who have financial difficulties in settling the tuition fees before the due date can seek prior approval from the Registrar for deferred payment of tuition fees.
+20.2.8.1 Students who have financial difficulties in settling the tuition fees before the due date can seek prior approval from the Registrar for deferred payment of tuition fees.
 They must submit the appropriate form, together with the supporting documents to the Registry at least two weeks before the payment due date.
 Applications will be considered by the Registrar on a case-by-case basis.
-No late application will be accepted. - 20.2.7.2 All admitted students are required to pay a deposit and settle the tuition fee before the due date to indicate their acceptance of the offer.
+No late application will be accepted.

+20.2.8.2 All admitted students are required to pay a deposit and settle the tuition fee before the due date to indicate their acceptance of the offer.
 As the purpose of paying the deposit is to reserve their undergraduate places, no application for deferred payment of deposit is permitted.